Mateus-Romera/rpi3-wifi-station-ap-stretch/README.md

 	ifup wlan0
 	iptables -t nat -A POSTROUTING -s 192.168.2.0/24 ! -d 192.168.2.0.0/24 -j MASQUERADE

-Bridge AP to cient side
+(OPTIONAL 1) Bridge AP to client side.
-This is optional.
 If you do this step, then someone connected to the AP side can browse the internet through the client side.

 	echo "net.ipv4.ip_forward=1" >> /etc/sysctl.conf
 	echo 1 > /proc/sys/net/ipv4/ip_forward

+If you can't execute the commands above because of permission denied, use the command below instead:

+	sudo bash -c 'echo "net.ipv4.ip_forward=1" >> /etc/sysctl.conf'
+	sudo bash -c 'echo 1 > /proc/sys/net/ipv4/ip_forward'

+(OPTIONAL 2) Also, if you use `raspberrypi.local` to connect to your board via VNC or similar, you can change its DNS name by editing the file on /etc/hosts:

+	ifdown wlan0
+	127.0.0.1       localhost
+	::1             localhost ip6-localhost ip6-loopback
+	ff02::1         ip6-allnodes
+	ff02::2         ip6-allrouters

+	127.0.1.1       raspberrypi
+	_STATIC_IP_AP_    raspberrypi

+Add the last line to your file and replace `_STATIC_IP_AP_` with your static ip AP chosen, the same one as the `/etc/network/interfaces.d/ap` file.

-Reboot your Pi, just to be on the safe side
+Reboot your Pi board, just to be on the safe side and see if all the changes will persist.
-	reboot